 1102.01 General Overview

 Context refers to the environmental, economic, and social features that influence livability and travel characteristics.
-Context characteristics provide insight into the activities, functions, and performance that can be influenced by the roadway design.
-Context also informs roadway design, including the selection of design controls, such as target speed and modal priority, and other design decisions.
+Context characteristics provide insight into the activities, functions, and performance that can be influenced by investments in the multimodal transportation system including the roadway design.
+Context also informs designs, including the selection of design controls, such as target speed and modal priority, and other design decisions.

 For the purposes of transportation planning and design, WSDOT divides context into two categories: land use and transportation.
 Each of these contexts is further defined and categorized in this chapter.
 Note that context categories, and the information pertinent to deriving them, may have been documented in a planning study.